yiisoft/di/README.md

 ];
 ```

-Interface definition simply maps an id, that is usually an interface, to particular class.
+Interface definition maps an id, that is usually an interface, to particular class.

 Full definition describes how to instantiate a class in detail:

   - `__class` contains name of the class to be instantiated.
   - `__construct()` holds an array of constructor arguments.
   - The rest of the config and property values and method calls.
-    They are set/called in the order they are in the array.
+    They are set/called in the order they appear in the array.

 Closures are useful if instantiation is tricky and should be described in code.
-In case it is very tricky it's a good idea to move such code into a factory
+If it is even more complicated, it is a good idea to move such code into a factory
-and referencing it as a static call.
+and reference it as a static call.

-While it's usually not a good idea, you can set already instantiated object into container.
+While it is usually not a good idea, you can set already instantiated object into container.

 After container is configured, dependencies could be obtained via `get()`: